epoz/shmarql/README.md

 docker run --rm -it -p 8000:8000 -it -e DEBUG=1 -e RDF2VEC_FILEPATH=/vec -e DATA_LOAD_PATHS=https://yogaontology.org/ontology.ttl ghcr.io/epoz/shmarql:latest
 ```

-Then you can query the triples for similar entities by using the magic predicate: `<http://shmarql.com/vec>`
+Then you can query the triples for similar entities by using the magic predicate: `<http://shmarql.com/vec>` similar to the fulltext query above.

 ☣️ This is a new experimental feature, and needs more extenstive testing.